gbatiz/assignment-dott/README.md

 ## Vehicle Performance Report on Apache Superset
 ![image](img/superset.png)
-I chose Superset for data visualization because it provides a visually pleasing dashboard solution and a lot a of flexibility in configuration, all free and open source.
+I chose Superset for data visualization because it provides a visually pleasing dashboard solution and a lot of flexibility in configuration, all free and open source.
 I built a simple report with basic metrics on vehicle usage and profitability, with the ability to see historical performance over an adjustable time window, plus a map to visualize rides.
 This deviates from the requirements set out in the assignment a little bit, but I believe that having more context could be useful to better judge the profitability of a vehicle over time.
 If needed, the filters on vehicle, time window and deployment cycles allow for displaying the same data that the json endpoint is returning.
 *The dashboard is public, so no need to authenticate after the Flask redirect.*

 ### Not a production deployment
-Superset is currently developed as a Compute Engine VM, running in development mode.
+Superset is currently deployed on a Compute Engine VM, running in development mode.
 It's only purpose is to illustrate the solution.
-In a production setup, I would recommend using either a Kubernetes cluster or going serverless with a combination of App Engine (webserver and worker nodes), Cloud Memorystore (Redis cache) and Cloud SQL (Metadata DB).
+In a production setup, I would recommend using either a Kubernetes cluster or going serverless with a combination of App Engine (for webserver and worker nodes), Cloud Memorystore (for Redis cache) and Cloud SQL (for Metadata DB).

 ## Stress test
 I stress tested the json-endpoint with the Locust python package, see the `load_test/`-folder.